Learn Java Easy. Chapter 14 Exercises

 }

 Exercise 2.
-Write a Program that reads the content of the file called output.txt and displays it in the console.
+Write a program that reads the content of the file called output.txt and displays it on the console.

 Solution: